The64thGamer/cheeseepedia/content/pxtqcp4imggi4wzz/content.md

 - A snow effect is added to the 'NBC Chime', 'Cow Abduction' and 'Cell Tower' CEC TV IDs.
 - The 'Ladies & Gentlemen It's Showtime' Intro is not programmed in this show.
-- Super Jasper - 'Cookies For Santa' was originally recorded for {{< wiki-link "Holiday 2002" >}} but was not released until this show.
+- Super Jasper - 'Cookies For Santa' was originally recorded for [Holiday 2002] but was not released until this show.